New American Bible Revised Edition: Sample changes

-Vatican norms for translation of the Bible include that, "The translation of scripture should faithfully reflect the Word of God in the original human languages, without 'correction' or 'improvement' in service of modern sensitivities".

-Horizontal gender-neutral language

-According to a press backgrounder released by the USCCB, the New American Bible Revised Edition "reflects the original meaning of the texts.
-Much of the original material, especially in the narrative books, was gender specific and remains so."

-Vertical gender-neutral language

-Whereas horizontal non-gendered language is generally viewed as an understandable adaptation in light of modern gender sensitivity, "vertical" neutral language—any pronoun or referent to the Christian God—is considered a break from both tradition and Christian revelation.
-Catholic bishops in the United States have made it clear that any gender-neutral language in reference to any of the three persons of the Holy Trinity—Father, Son, or Holy Spirit—is unacceptable.
-According to the USCCB, "traditional masculine language for God...belongs to the deposit of divine revelation and may not be replaced [with gender-neutral or feminine language]."

 Completion and use

 In January 2011, the USCCB announced that the fourth edition of the NAB would be published on March 9 of that year.
 To be known as the "New American Bible, Revised Edition" or NABRE, the fourth edition of the NAB includes the newly revised Old Testament and re-revised Psalms, and the revised New Testament from the 1986 second edition.
 While the NABRE represents a revision of the NAB towards conformity towards Liturgiam Authenticam, there have not been any announced plans to use the NABRE for the lectionary in the United States.
 The USCCB announced the approval is for "private use and study" while Masses will continue to use a lectionary taken from "an earlier, modified version of the NAB translation."

-Among press coverage on the release of the New American Bible Revised Edition on March 9, 2011 were interviews on local news channels, national news coverage by NPR and NBC, as well as a variety of articles by online journals and publications.
+The release garnered widespread press coverage by national news sources such as NPR and USA Today.

 Future editions

 In 2012, the USCCB "announced a plan to revise the New Testament of the New American Bible Revised Edition so a single version can be used for individual prayer, catechesis and liturgy."
 After they developed a plan and budget for the revision project, work began in 2013 with the creation of an editorial board made up of five people from the Catholic Biblical Association (CBA).
-The revision is now underway and, after the necessary approvals from the Bishops and the Vatican, is expected to be done around 2025.
+On November 11, 2025, it was announced that the revised translation would be published on Ash Wednesday, February 10, 2027 with a new name, The Catholic American Bible (CAB).